 The following are reference and online works in the fields of ecumenical theology, ecumenical dialogues, and ministry.
-They build on a comprehensive bibliography, with periodic updates.
+This archival page was last updated in 2015.

 Reference Works for Ecumenical Studies-updated March 2, 2015

 “‘120 seconds of Ecumenism’ and ‘120 Seconds of Ecumenism: Fr.
 James Puglisi, SA‘ are virtual spaces of ecumenical formation; moments dedicated to reflect on the Ecumenical Movement and on the dialogue among Christian confessions committed to restore the full visible unity of the Church.
 In the fashion of a short interview, scholars, experts, and Church leaders from various Christian traditions will offer a deepening and updating on the field of Ecumenism, by commenting on ecumenical issues and documents” (from the website).

 The Global Digital Library on Theology and Ecumenism